ShadyElDawy/alpha-blog/README.md

 # README
-This is my first rep of ruby on rails
+This is my first rep of ruby on rails. new